-Current exhibitions, presentations, workshops etc.
+Current exhibitions, talks, workshops etc.

 Diversity and Gender in Academia: Numbers and facts